-Medical Assisting Associate Degree Completer Block Transfer Policy
+Medical Assisting Associate's Degree Completer Block Transfer Policy

-A total block transfer of 54 core credits may be allowed into the Medical Assisting AAS/AS program if one of the following criteria is met:
+A block transfer of 51 core credits may be allowed into the Medical Assistant AAS program if one of the following criteria is met:

-- Graduated from a CAAHEP or ABHES accredited MA diploma or certificate program within the past 3 years and holds a current CMA/RMA certification, or - Graduated over 3 years ago from a CAAHEP or ABHES accredited MA diploma or certificate program, but has worked as an MA within the past 3 years and holds a current CMA/RMA certification.
+- Graduated from a CAAHEP or ABHES accredited MA diploma or certificate program within the past 3 years and holds a current CMA (AAMA)/ RMA (AMT) certification; or - Graduated over 3 years ago from a CAAHEP or ABHES accredited MA diploma or certificate program, but has worked as an MA within for the past 3 years and holds a current CMA (AAMA)/RMA (AMT) certification.

-Students may seek a course-by-course transfer of credits or course waiver for MA250 (Radiography Skills) only if they have a limited scope x-ray operator's certificate.
-Students will need to complete or may seek a course-by-course transfer of credits for 32 general education credits and E242.
-For Medical Assisting students entering the College utilizing the block transfer process, only 67% of the total program credits may be transferred into the program.
+Students may seek a course-by-course transfer credits or course waiver for MA250/MEA 2290 (Radiography Skills) only if they have a limited scope x-ray operators certificate.
+Students will need to complete 32 general education credits and E242 (Career Development), unless transferred in.